maarten-pennings/Lego-Mindstorms/ms4/faq.md

 I see the time stamp change in the file explorer.

 The only condition is that the project is non-empty, or that you did a Save As.
-(so an empty project that is not renamed does not yet get saved).
+So, an empty project that is not renamed does not yet get saved.

 ## Can I "remote control" my robot?